fbpx

 1. No Homework

-This is a matter of perspective.
-In a certain sense, all homeschooling coursework is homework.
-But in another sense, none of it is.
-Traditional homework is work sent home with the child by the teacher to be completed outside of regular school hours.
-The child thus has to spend 6+ hours at school and then commit time to homework time on top of this.
-Because homeschooling eliminates the distinction between work done at school and work done at home, coursework can often be finished within the homeschool day without adding extra time in the evenings.
-In addition to this, you do away with the stress of having to interpret someone else’s instructions—have you ever had your child bring homework to you with a question, and you look it over one, two, three times or more and have no idea what the teacher is asking or how to complete the assignment?
-Homeschooling does away with this highly frustrating situation since you are the one assigning the coursework.
+Because homeschooling eliminates the distinction between work done at school and work done at home, coursework can be finished within the homeschool day without adding extra time in the evenings.
+In addition, you can do away with the stress of interpreting someone else’s instructions.
+Have you ever had a school child bring homework to you with a question, and you look it over one, two, three times, or more and have no idea what the teacher is asking” Or how to complete the assignment?
+Homeschooling does away with this highly frustrating situation since you assign the coursework.

 2. No “Warehousing